Pineywoods Community Academy: History

 Pineywoods Community Academy opened in 1998.

-Merilyn Sessions-Netherly the principal for Pineywoods ECHS program was arrested was charged with theft.
-Sessions-Netherly was stealing college text books from the school and selling them to students at Angelina College.
+Merilyn Session-Netherly the principal for Pineywoods ECHS program was arrested was charged with theft.
+Session-Netherly was stealing college text books from the school and selling them to students at Angelina College.
 She resigned in June 2019.

 In November 2019, three students, inspired by the Columbine massacre, were arrested for plotting via text message to commit a shooting on the campus.

 Revenue

 Pineywoods obtains $9,332,000 annually of which $531,000 is from the federal government, $475,000 from local government, and $8,326,000 is from the state government.